 When your company turns ten years old, it’s cause for celebration.
 And what’s a birthday celebration without a (cup)cake?

-That was the thought process when Susan Payton, the rockstar owner of Egg Marketing ordered and sent Yummy Cupcakes to loop in team members like myself from afar into the festivities.
+That was the thought process when Susan Guillory, the rockstar owner of Egg Marketing, ordered and sent Yummy Cupcakes to loop in team members like myself from afar into the festivities.

 The problem?
 The United States Postal Service didn’t quite get the message that this party needed to be enjoyed in a timely manner or else (like any good party that goes on for far too long), it’d start to rot.